-But hang on, why would you need a mat made specifically for this purpose?
+- Why would I need a mat made specifically for this?

 Well, not quite.